IBM/tekton-tutorial-openshift/README.md

 * how to create a pipeline to build and deploy a container
 * how to run the pipeline, check its status and troubleshoot problems

+Also, check out this [very good tutorial](https://github.com/openshift/pipelines-tutorial) by Red Hat.

 ## Prerequisites

-Before you start the tutorial you must set up a Kubernetes environment with Tekton installed.
+Before you start the tutorial you must set up a OpenShift environment with Tekton installed.

 Follow [this guide on installing OpenShift Pipelines](https://github.com/openshift/pipelines-tutorial/blob/master/install-operator.md)